 7. When the College closes due to adverse weather conditions, all events and activities will be canceled.

-8. Facilities scheduled outside staffed building hours will require the presence of a college representative.
-Additional charges will apply if extra staffing is required for coverage.
-If the nature of the event or activity deems it necessary, a group may be required to name the College as an additional insured on an existing certificate of insurance, or purchase a certificate of insurance naming the College as insured during the time of the event.
+8. Reasonable costs, including personell costs will apply.

 9. The College does not guarantee availability of facilities, food or services for more than 5 percent over the estimated number of activity participants.
 Total number of participants may not exceed room fire code capacity.

-10. Alcohol is prohibited on campus except at Foundation sponsored events where prior permission has been granted (See administrative regulation JFCH/JFCI-AR - Alcohol and Other Drugs).
-Smoking on College premises is restricted to designated outdoor smoking areas.
-All other tobacco use is prohibited.

-11. Vehicle drivers must comply with college traffic and parking regulations as indicated by campus signs or as directed by College public safety personnel.
-Tickets will be issued for violations (See Board policy ECD - Traffic and Parking Controls).
+10. All use of college facilities must comply with college administrative regulations JFCH/JFCI AR including alcohol use, tobacco prohibition, parking and traffic regulations, and animal use at college facilities.

 12. College facilities may not be used to conduct or promote private schools, business opportunities or sale of merchandise for private gain.
 However, a business may participate as an element of a College-sponsored activity, i.e., a trade show or club fair.
 College employees will not use College facilities to conduct private business except as outlined in the vendor guidelines.